sobae/My-Project/README.md

 Each proposal will be drafted by HIP editor through communication with proposer and discussed by the developer group.

-The proposal is listed on the HIP after agreeing to the conclusion through discussion of the developer group.
+The proposal is listed on the HIPs after consensus through discussion of the developer group.

 License